-Addition: MHT/JO 7/23/19 in conjunction with syllabus changes;.CW/SV/JO: 6/13/24; 8/14/24
+Addition: MHT/JO 7/23/19 in conjunction with syllabus changes.

-Class Leadership (see figure - student class leaders are indicated with red circles)
+Class Leadership

-Class leadership focuses on the successful function, service, and advocacy of a given cohort and its role within the program, university, APTA PA, and the community.
-Each class's leadership is comprised of class leaders and leaders within the LEADS Committee (LEADS Section xxx).
+Class leadership is focused to the successful function, service and advocacy of a given cohort and its' role within the program, university, APTA PA, and the community.
+The leadership of each class is comprised of a President, LEADs President, Service-Learning Coordinator, Client Advocate, Outcome Chair, Community Outreach Coordinator, Professional Practice Liaison, and two Funds Officers.

-Class leaders include a Class President and Funds Officers, Leaders within the includes Service-Learning Coordinator(S), Outcome Coordinator, Community Outreach Coordinator, and Professional Engagement Coordinator.
 Listed below are the leadership roles and their corresponding responsibilities.

-A Faculty Advisor is assigned to each class for oversight, communication, and support of class related activities and provides mentorship for the student class president.
-A faculty funds advisor provides mentorship and guidance for the student funds officers.
+A Faculty Advisor is assigned to each class for oversight, communication, and support of class related activities.

 The faculty chair of the LEADS committee provides oversight, guidance and support for all service and advocacy related activities.
+Documentation of class meeting proceedings will be coordinated/delegated by the Class Presidents or LEADs Presidents, in the department designated location.

-Class leadership is designed in a collaborative mentorship model.
-Class officers support the functions of their own classes but also work together with the officers of the other cohorts for the good of the program.
+Class leadership is designed in a collaborative, mentorship model.
+Class officers support the functions of their own classes, but also work together with the officers of the other cohorts for the good of the program.
 The DPT I class leadership is mentored by the DPT II class, who was mentored by the class before them.
-The DPT II class officers serve as the officers of the Physical Therapy Student Association (PTSA) of the University.
+The DPT II class offers serve as the officers of the Physical Therapy Student Association (PTSA) of the University.